fusedio/fused-docs/docs/reference/fused/_run.md

 - `token` - A token representing a shared UDF.
 - `udf_email` - The email associated with the UDF.
-  x, y, z: Tile coordinates for tile-based UDF execution. lat, lng: Latitude and longitude for location-based UDF execution.
+  x, y, z: Tile coordinates for tile-based UDF execution.
+  _lat, _lng: Latitude and longitude for tile-based UDF execution.
 - `bbox` - A geographical bounding box (as a GeoDataFrame or shapely Geometry) defining the area of interest.
 - `sync` - If True, execute the UDF synchronously.
 If False, execute asynchronously.
 - `engine` - The execution engine to use ('realtime', 'batch', or 'local').
 - `type` - The type of UDF execution ('tile' or 'file').
+- `parameters` - Additional parameters to pass to the UDF.
-- `**parameters` - Additional parameters to pass to the UDF.
+- `**kw_parameters` - Additional parameters to pass to the UDF.

 **Raises**: